Don't Look Back in Anger: Manchester Arena bombing

 Following the Manchester Arena bombing on 22 May 2017 in the band's hometown of Manchester, the song was used by the people of Manchester in remembrance of the bombing's 22 victims and to show the city's spirit.
 The song became an unofficial "anthem" for the city.
 The song was sung by students of Manchester's Chetham's music school on 23 May, and on 25 May it was spontaneously sung by the crowd gathered for a minute of silence in the city centre.
 The woman who started the singing told The Guardian, "I love Manchester, and Oasis is part of my childhood.
-"Don't Look Back in Anger"—that's what this is about: we can't be looking backwards to what happened, we have to look forwards to the future."
+'Don't Look Back in Anger'—that's what this is about: we can't be looking backwards to what happened, we have to look forwards to the future."
 The song re-entered the charts, along with Ariana Grande's "One Last Time", which was No. 1 on the iTunes single charts as of 26 May.
-On 27 May, the song was performed as a tribute by 50,000 audience members of a performance by the Courteeners in Manchester.
+On 27 May, the song was performed as a tribute by 50,000 audience members at a performance by the Courteeners in Manchester.

 It was performed by Coldplay's Chris Martin and Jonny Buckland on either side of Ariana Grande at the One Love Manchester concert on 4 June 2017.
-Martin introduced the song by saying "Ariana, you've been singing a lot for us, so I think we in Britain want to sing for you.
-This is called "Don't Look Back in Anger", and this is from us to you".
+Martin introduced the song by saying, "Ariana, you've been singing a lot for us, so I think we in Britain want to sing for you.
+This is called 'Don't Look Back in Anger', and this is from us to you".
 It was also performed by the military band of the French Republican Guard on 13 June 2017, at the France versus England football match at the Stade de France, as a tribute to the victims of the attacks in Manchester and, more recently, London.